elieattias1/pixel-reg-old-2/README.md

 Training on grayscale images is the default setting in this codebase

 ### Training without regularization
-To train a ResNet18 to classify grayscale CIFAR-10 without regularization, execute:
+To train a ResNet18 to classify CIFAR-10 without regularization, execute:

 ```
 python train.py --task=CIFAR10 --archi=ResNet18